Davidlimbong/P4DS-PS/quiz.md

+# Instruction

+In this quiz, we will be using retail dataset.
+You can get the csv file stored within the folder under `retail.csv` file.
+The data has 9994 observations with 14 variabels.

+Here is the list of the column description:
+`Order.ID`: Id of order.
+`Order.Date` : Order of Date.
+`Ship.Date` : Date of shiping.
+`Ship.Mode` : type of shipment.
+`Customer.ID` : Id of Customer.
+`Segment` : Customers segment.
+`Product.ID` : Id of Product.
+`Category` : has 3 levels "Furniture","Office Supplies","Technology"
+`sub.category`: more spesific categories `Product.Name` : Name of product that were sold.
+`Sales` : How much earning of each sales.
+`Quantity` : Quantity item sold.
+`Discount` : How much Discount were given for each sales.
+`Profit` : How much gain company earn for each sales.

+# Programming For Data Science

 1. How many transactions which generate profit above its average and have the quantity less than 5?
 - [ ] 1380
 - [ ] 1793